arkivanov/MVIKotlin/docs/state_preservation.md

 ## State preservation

-Sometimes it might be necessary to save the current `State` of a `Store` (or maybe a whole instance of a `Store`) in order to restore it later.
-A very common use case is configuration change in Android.
+Sometimes it might be necessary to preserve a state (e.g. a state of a `Store`) in order to restore it later.
+A very common use case is Android Activity recreation due to system constraints.
 MVIKotlin provides a utility for state preservation - the `StateKeeper`.

 The `StateKeeper` is a utility for state (or any other data) preservation.
 In general it does not make any assumptions on what is being preserved and how.
 The `StateKeeper` is provided by the `mvikotlin` module.